Field-aware Calibration: A Simple and Empirically Strong Method for Reliable Probabilistic Predictions: Field-level calibration error

-We put forward the field-level calibration error as a new metric to measure the bias of probabilistic predictions in different subset of the dataset, which reflects the ``unfairness'' of the model.
+We put forward the field-level calibration error as a new metric to evaluate the reliability of probabilistic predictions.
+In particular, it measures the biases of predictions in different subsets of the dataset, which is especially vital in applications on the web.
+A sketch for our field-level metrics is shown on the right side of Figure \ref{fig-metrics}.